PuulFinance/puulfinance.github.io/_posts/2020-11-24-puul-intro.md

 ### Everything is Farmable

 Pools in the Puul protocol collect rewards from farms.
 Puul adds the concept of a FarmEndpoint to the protocol.
 A FarmEndpoint can be attached to any pool.
-FarmEndpoints generalize the concept of farming in general, but also provide other benefits.
+FarmEndpoints generalize the concept of farming, but also provide other benefits.

 A FarmEndpoint can produce it's own rewards (like a typical farm), but it can also